-Also referred to as ILL, obtains books or copies of articles not owned by University Libraries.
+Obtains books, scores, articles, and more not owned by the Harrison Libraries.
 Connected to over 9,000 libraries worldwide.
-On average, photocopies are received within four (4) days and books are received within ten (10).
-Occasional fees if charged by the lending library.
-Online request forms available on University Libraries homepage.
+On average, digital article copies are received within four (4) days and hardcopy materials (books, scores, etc.) are received within ten (10).
+Occasional fees may be charged by the lending library.
 The ILS office is located on the lower level of Harrison Libraries.

 Professional or research publication issued on a regular schedule, and containing articles.
 Also referred to as periodical or serial.